paraskevasleivadaros/Portable-Pixel-Map-Negative/ReadMe.md

 ![Click on Local Windows Debugger](https://github.com/paraskevasleivadaros/Portable-Pixel-Map-Negative/blob/master/screenshots/Click%20on%20Local%20Windows%20Debugger.png)

 A command prompt window will open up
-You could either drag & drop the image from the folder to the command prompt or you could type the filename of the image you want to load as shown below, e.g.:
+You could either drag & drop the image from the folder to the command prompt window or you could type the filename of the image you want to load as shown below, e.g.:

         Image01.ppm